 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Something similar happened back in 2018 when an Iowa family was found dead in their vacation condominium in Tulum, on the Yucatan Peninsula.
+Again, something similar happened back in 2018 when an Iowa family was found dead in their vacation condominium in Tulum, on the Yucatan Peninsula.
 According to this USA Today article, Mexican authorities said they suffocated after inhaling toxic gases.

 In response to that story, a reader named Patrick wrote in to say:

 “This tends to happen a time or two a year in the news.
 I remember it occurring many years ago to a family overseas.
-Ever since I always bring a travel smoke/carbon monoxide detector with my family when we go on trips.
+Ever since, I always bring a travel smoke/carbon monoxide detector with my family when we go on trips.
 It just takes some AA batteries and is good for 10 years of service.
 My wife razzes me about bringing it all of the time, but I have it for that one time when we need it.”

-It’s a great idea.
+This is a great idea.
 This portable carbon monoxide detector is small, lightweight, inexpensive and most importantly, it can save your life and the lives of those you love.
 It operates on two AA batteries (included) so you don’t need to worry about it not working during a power outage and comes with a 10-year limited warranty.

 It’s a good idea to use your carbon monoxide detector at all times (at home and when you’re traveling) and if you smell something funny, don’t wait to take action or contact the authorities.
 Get out as soon as possible and make sure to read up for more information so you’re prepared.
 Here are some helpful articles to get you started: